zdrive/wp-zerofour/README.md

 WP-ZeroFour is a WordPress adaptation of of the responsive HTML template ZeroFour (v2.5) originally by @n33co (CC3.0 by; [html5up.net](http://html5up.net/)).

 The initial conversion from HTML5 to WordPress was performed in 2014 by [thequicksilver](https://github.com/thequicksilver/).
 I forked the project to take on an easy task for my first GitHub project repository.
-This implentation includes bug fixes and enhancements.
+This implementation includes bug fixes and enhancements.

 There is a working demo here: http://www.west-la.info/